VernierST/godirect-examples/python/vpython_examples/readme.md

   - Slider
     - Modify the data collection sampling rate with this slider.
   - Live meter readout
-    - This VPython object provides a live display of the Go Direct sensor reading, when you are not collecting data.
+    - This VPython object provides a live display of the Go Direct sensor reading when you are not collecting data.
 This can be useful for configuring your experiment prior to starting data collection.
     - If you would like the meter to also be active during data collection you will place the `gdx.vp_meter(measurements)` function in the data collection loop.
 - The default settings for the arguments are as follows:
 `vp_vernier_canvas(buttons=True, slider=True, meters=True, graph=False, cvs=True)`